cogmaster-stats/python-cogstats/chapter_0.rst

 As usual, we would like to measure a variation => temporal resolution Localization => spatial resolution
-Trade-off : it takes more time to acquire a large volume
+Trade-off : it takes more time to acquire more data points.

 The MRI scanner allows the BOLD signal to be recorded in a given space where the experimenter puts the object to measure, in our case, a living brain (and around: the human that sustains it).